-The Kunsthistorisches Institut in Florenz is a research institute dedicated to the history of art and of architecture.
-Its main focus are the art and visual culture of Italy, Europe, and the Mediterranean in a global perspective.
+The Kunsthistorisches Institut in Florenz is a research institute dedicated to the history of art and architecture.
+Its main areas of focus are the art and visual culture of Italy, Europe and the Mediterranean in the global context.
 Founded in 1897 on a private initiative of a group of scholars, the Kunsthistorisches Institut in Florenz is one of the oldest institutions for art-historical research.
 It has been affiliated with the Max-Planck-Gesellschaft since 2002.
 The Institute has a particular commitment to promoting young researchers.
 It boasts an extensive Library and Photothek, which are open for international research.
 Current individual and cooperative projects at the Institute deal with trans-cultural dynamics, ethics and architecture, history of science and of museums, photography, the relation between aesthetics and ecology, languages of art and art history, and interactions between discourses on images and objects.

 - Kunsthistorisches Institut in Florenz

 - Photo Library of the Kunsthistorisches Institut in Florenz

 Palazzo Grifoni Budini Gattai, Via dei Servi 51